Rainbow (rock band): Dissolution and temporary revival (1984–1997)

 During the early 1980s, Rainbow's management Thames Talent had co-ordinated attempts to reform Deep Purple Mark II.
 By April 1984, Blackmore and Glover had committed to the reunion, and Rainbow was disbanded.
 A then-final Rainbow album, Finyl Vinyl, was released in 1986.
-A compilation album, it gathered together stray studio B-sides "Weiss Heim" ("All Night Long" B-side), "Bad Girl" ("Since You Been Gone" B-side), and "Jealous Lover" ("Can't Happen Here" B-side), with live recordings.
+A double live album covering the band's whole history, it also includes three stray studio B-sides, "Weiss Heim" ("All Night Long" B-side), "Bad Girl" ("Since You Been Gone" B-side), and "Jealous Lover" ("Can't Happen Here" B-side).

 In 1988, after joining the band Impelliteri, Graham Bonnet covered "Since You Been Gone" on the group's debut album, Stand In Line.

 In 1993, Blackmore left Deep Purple again due to "creative differences" with other members, and reformed Rainbow with all-new members featuring Scottish singer Doogie White.
 The band released Stranger in Us All in 1995, and embarked on a lengthy world tour.

 The tour proved successful, and the show in Düsseldorf, Germany, was professionally filmed for the Rockpalast TV show.
 This show, initially heavily bootlegged (and considered by many collectors to be the best Rainbow bootleg of the era), was officially released by Eagle Records on CD and DVD as Black Masquerade in 2013.
 The live shows featured frequent changes in set lists, and musical improvisations that proved popular with bootleggers and many shows are still traded over a decade later.

 However, Blackmore turned his attention to his long-time musical passion, Renaissance and medieval music.
 Rainbow was put on hold once again after playing its final concert in Esbjerg, Denmark in 1997.
 Blackmore, together with his partner Candice Night as vocalist then formed the Renaissance-influenced Blackmore's Night.
 Around the same time as production of Stranger in Us All (1995), they were already gearing up their debut album Shadow of the Moon (1997).